 Social platforms help build community and that includes sharing content from other brands.
 Industry updates, new federal or state regulations, hot topics in the market, etc. are all fair game.
 This helps spark a conversation and also shows your brand is up-to-date in the industry.

-Social media will be a well oiled section of your sales funnel if you use it the right way.
-Campaigns around awareness, consideration, purchase, and advocacy can all be created at the click of a button, but the success isn’t as instantaneous as that.
+If used correctly, social media can be a pillar of your sales funnel.
+You can create campaigns around awareness, consideration, purchase, and advocacy at the click of a button, but the success isn’t as instantaneous as that.

 Social media marketing builds over time.
 If you started strategizing today, you may not see dynamic results for a year or more.
 It takes a great deal of trial and error to determine the right strategy for your business, but it’s a worthwhile investment in your company.
 In order to see the returns on your investment, you need to be able to track your success.

 Social media is almost expected nowadays, and it is a mistake for manufacturing and tech companies to avoid it entirely because social media marketing is part of an all-encompassing search engine optimization strategy that increases the quality and quantity of sales leads.